 No exceptions are made for the physical education requirement.
 If a student is disabled or in some way incapacitated due to illness prior to registration, the student must enroll in a course under one of the three emphasis areas.
-The courses will be adjusted to fit the needs of the student so that the student can meet the Uniform Requirements (see page 25).
+The courses will be adjusted to fit the needs of the student so that the student can meet the uniform requirements (see "Uniform Requirements," p.
+25).
 If a student is incapacitated while enrolled in a course, adjustments for completing the course will be made.

-This division, in addition to curricular responsibilities, organizes and directs intramural programs, recreational programs, sports clubs, and the Oxford College Dance Company.
+This division offers noncredit certification classes in American Red Cross Community CPR on demand.
+The director of recreation, in conjunction with the Division of Physical Education and Dance, organizes and directs intramural programs, recreational programs, sports clubs, and athletic teams.
+Under the dance instructor's direction, the division is responsible for the Oxford College Dance Company.